 Art & Design

-JAEYOONMIN is an multidisciplinary Art & Design studio, presenting nature-inspired art, hand-crafted lighting, and window-wall textile panels by JAE SCHALEKAMP.
+JAEYOONMIN is a multidisciplinary Art & Design studio that offers nature-inspired art, hand-crafted lighting, and window-wall textile panels by JAE SCHALEKAMP.

 JAE THE ARTIST

 JAE THE DESIGNER

 Design is not only about style and function, but also a manifestation of oneself.
 Jae designed fabrics for Gretchen Bellinger, a high-end textile firm, and worked with renowned interior designers and architects from around the world for developing custom fabrics for special projects.
 While she got to handle the most fine and exclusive fabrics available in the home furnishing market, she noticed her attraction for earthy textures and colors.
 Beautiful natural material is the inspiration for her design, and their natural character make up the essential element of her design.

 Participating in the Vanguard Showhouse – an annual event that supports the Albany Symphony Orchestra – she had opportunities to design interior spaces and to integrate her decorative paintings and artworks.
 Separating design from art seems arduous for her.
 Though their purposes may be different, her approach and process for art and design are very similar: finding characteristics of an object and placing it where their presence is most natural and beautiful.